common-nighthawk/where-are-you-going-where-have-you-been/README.md

 If you've been telling your friends you've been going to the Vim meetup when you've really been going to Emacs meetup--you've been warned.

-Setting a high interval will reduct the number of data points.
+Setting a high interval will reduce the number of data points.
 Additionally, there is a TODO item to control the precision of the location points.

 # Examples